 The Koalas cross country team looks to build off the success they experienced in 2017-18.
 They will return to campus August 12 to continue their summer training as a team.

-Jr. and newcomer from the sport of soccer, Allison Scrimpsher, will be joining the cross country program with big goals for this season.
+Junior and newcomer from the sport of soccer, Allison Scrimpsher, will be joining the cross country program with big goals for this season.

-The Sophomore class will consist of Brittany Robbins, who looks to overcome her injury plagued first year season and Julisa Echeverria.
+The Sophomore class will consist of Brittany Robbins, who looks to overcome her injury plagued first year season, and Julisa Echeverria.
 Julisa is coming off a monster track season in the long sprint/middle distance fields and hopes to carry that over to cross country.

 With a slew of first years coming in, the Koalas will be competitive for years to come.
 Kennedy Beach, Nechelle Ben, Diana Gleaton, Ayanah Howard, Ladaisha Louallen, Hannah Mishkoff, Ashlyn Phipps, and Heather Woolard look to help the Koalas improve off the success from last season.

 Columbia College opens their season September 1st at the Palmetto State Invite hosted by CIU, which won back in 2016.

 For more information on the Koalas schedule, please check out the schedule page.
 If you are looking for more in depth information, please email head coach Travis Nichols at firstname.lastname@example.org.